bulletmark/pacpush/README.md

   -h, --help            show this help message and exit -n, --dryrun          dry run only
-  -m, --no-machcheck    do not check machine type compatibility -s, --series          Run remote host updates in series not parallel -c CONFFILE, --conffile CONFFILE
+  -m, --no-machcheck    do not check machine type compatibility -S, --series          run remote host updates in series not parallel -c CONFFILE, --conffile CONFFILE
                         alternative configuration file
   -u, --updates         just report all installed packages with updates
-                        pending, including AUR packages
+                        pending, including AUR packages -s, --sys-only        only sync/report system packages, not AUR -a, --aur-only        only sync/report AUR packages, not system
 ````

 ### UPGRADE